TheRealKeutu/MyAVToolbox/README.md

 # RackTools

-**RackTools** est une application pour les techniciens audiovisuels, regroupant des outils pratiques pour la scène, le câblage, les calculs de puissance, et plus encore.

-## Fonctionnalités principales

-- Créateur de synoptique (avec connexions dynamiques)
-- Calculateur de puissance électrique
-- Générateur de bruit rose, visualiseur DMX, testeur vidéo
-- Configuration réseau simplifiée
-- Boîte à outils pour techniciens
+**RackTools** is an application for AV technicians, bringing together practical tools for staging, cabling, power calculations, and more.

-## Licence
+## Key Features

+- Technician's toolbox
+- Simplified network configuration
+- Electrical power and cable section calculator
+- Pink noise generator, audio calculator ...
+- RF link loss
+- OSC monitoring
+- Video and audio sync ...

 ## License

 This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](./LICENSE) file for more details.